-- 1. Developed a list of projects to be funded with Senate Bill 1 Road Maintenance and Rehabilitation Account funds, including critical safety, pavement, and other infrastructure repair and rehabilitation projects.
-Met with all Board offices to present the list and incorporate other Board priorities.
-Prepared Board letter package to obtain Board approval of the project list to comply with State requirements. - 2.
+- 1. Obtained Board and California Transportation Commission approval of the County's list of projects to be funded with Senate Bill 1 Road Maintenance and Rehabilitation Account funds, including critical safety, pavement, and other infrastructure repair and rehabilitation projects. - 2.
 The County has a local contribution toward various rail stations, pursuant to the Measure M ordinance, which will impact programming of County Measure M Local Return funds.
-Developed various options to fund the County's obligation toward these stations and met with Board offices individually to present and explain the different options. - 3.
-Developed lists of projects for Measure M subregional programs that can be presented to the Board offices for discussion on County priorities. - 4.
-Approximately \$400,000 in design and implementation of safety-related improvements has been spent.
+Developed recommended option to fund the County's obligation for presentation to Board offices. - 3.
+Presented preliminary lists of projects for Measure M subregional programs to the Board offices for discussion and input on County and Board office priorities.